 Cost per Person | S$ 1,146.54 | US$ 836.89 |

-Still have more time in the South Island?
+Do you still have more time to spend on the South Island?

-If you are staying longer than 10 days in the South Island (lucky you!!!) – you can consider hitting up the following places:
+If you are staying longer than 10 days in the South Island (oh lucky you!!!), you can consider hitting up the following places:

 - Kahurangi National Park to the northwest of Christchurch.
 I had heard great things about Arthur’s Pass.

 - Westland Tai Poutini National Park.
 This is where the highly photographed Fox Glacier and Franz Josef Glacier are!
-I would definitely go visit if I have the chance to go back.
+I would definitely go visit if I had the chance to go back.

 And of course, what’s a road trip without friends?
 I did this trip with my teammates who are also my good friends.
-This was actually a remote-work trip for us.
-We would go hiking in the morning and work in the afternoon and into the night to sync up with Singapore.
+This was a remote work trip for us.
+We would go hiking in the morning and work in the afternoon and into the night to sync up with the team in Singapore.

-Thanks, Lucas for organizing the trip, Shekhar for driving (a LOT), and Ezra and Nishant for being great travel buddies!
+Thank you Lucas, for organizing the trip, Shekhar for driving (a LOT), and Ezra and Nishant for being great travel buddies!
+This is one of the most memorable trips that I keep thinking back about.

 PS: Want to reference this post later?